FintanK/scaffoldV2/README.md

 - Heroku deployments configuration
 - Phonegap build task.

-# What i'm excited about
+# What I'm excited about
 - Angular 2!
 Improved and intuitive templating with better code completion in your IDE.
 - Ionic 2!
 Build apps for Android and IOS with web technologies.
 - Ionic Native!
 Only add the components you need.